sawolej/WaveProject/README.md

 - run dev server `npm run dev`

 ## Build project
-`if compiler errors notifications are annoying, you can just build it and live-server from /build, or simply open index.html with a browser, anyway this is the way to deploy our app`
+`if compiler errors notifications are annoying, you can just build it and live-server from /build, or simply open index.html with a browser`

+`anyway this is the way to deploy our app`

 - run dev server `npm run build`

 ## List of known bugs